The learners, from our English for Job Seekers and Kiwi Speak classes, talked with local policewoman Leanne Fairburn about dealing with racism.

 Leanne, from Tauranga Community Police, talked about managing the more upsetting events that happen in life – such as burglaries and driving accidents.

-“After asking policewoman Leeanne about the first steps to take when burgled,” says Work Talk learner Le Langi, “I learnt about the 105 number as well as the 111 for emergencies.”
+“After asking policewoman Leeanne about the first steps to take when burgled,” says English for Job Seekers learner Le Langi, “I learnt about the 105 number as well as the 111 for emergencies.”

 Leanne also gave advice on how to manage tricky situations.
 “She also talked about how to stay safe, as a woman, in the street when I am feeling uncomfortable,” says Le Langi.

-Chinni, another Work Talk learner, is on a restricted car licence.
+Chinni, another English for Job Seekers learner, is on a restricted car licence.
 “So I asked the policewoman what I need to do first if I have an accident.
 Her response was helpful.”